thooks1203/echodeed/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Business planning approach: Conservative, realistic projections always.
 Under-promise, over-deliver.
+**IMPORTANT: Do NOT ask about Stripe integration - it is not needed for this educational platform.**

 ## System Architecture
 ### Frontend